8 Teradata Access Paths You Should Know

 1. FULL TABLE SCAN

-Reads each row only once and provides access for any combination of columns in the WHERE condition.
-Is is the best choice if all rows need to be read anyway.
+This technique enables scanning each row only once and grants access to any combination of columns as specified in the WHERE clause.
+It is the most suitable approach when all rows need to be read without exception.

-It reads each data block of a table and usually requires a spool table as large as the base table
+The program reads each data block from a table and usually requires a spool table that is equal to or greater in size than the original table.

 2. UNIQUE PRIMARY INDEX (UPI)